thakurspirelab-iisc/Text-Normalization/README.md

 ### Data Generation

 The `data_generation` folder contains the complete pipeline for generating synthetic text normalization datasets from the Kestrel dataset.
-Follow the instructions provided within the folder to create datasets for new Indic languages from scratch.
+Detailed instructions are provided within the folder for generating datasets in new Indic languages from scratch.

 ### Model Weights and Training Data

 The script `import_models_&_training_data.py` can be used to download:

-* Pretrained model weights for Hints_ib model
+* Pretrained Hints_IB model weights
 * Training datasets
 * Dynamic model router weights

-for Hindi and Kannada.
+for both Hindi and Kannada.

 ### LLM and Seq2Seq Models